kkumazaki/Sensor-Fusion_Project3_Track-an-Object-in-3D-Space/README.md

 <img src="images/course_code_structure.png" width="779" height="414" />

 ## 2. Goal
-In this final project, you will implement the missing parts in the schematic.
-To do this, you will complete four major tasks:
+In this final project, I implemented the missing parts in the schematic.
+To do this, I completed four major tasks:
 - (1)	I developed a way to match 3D objects over time by using keypoint correspondences.
 - (2) I computed the TTC based on Lidar measurements.
 - (3) I proceeded to do the same using the camera, which requires to first associate keypoint matches to regions of interest and then to compute the TTC based on those matches.